jaegeste/fem-course/docs/02_installation_erste_schritte.en.md

 [![Project interface in ANSYS Workbench](media/02_Installation_erste_Schritte/workbench.en.png){width=800px}](media/02_Installation_erste_Schritte/workbench.en.png "Project interface in ANSYS Workbench"){.glightbox}

-On the left-hand side, various analysis types are available and can be added to the project schematic using drag and drop.
-Existing analyses can be linked to reuse geometry, as shown in the next image.
-In System B, the same geometry is used as in System A; System D refers to results from System C. Parameters defined in individual components can also be displayed and edited in the project interface.
+On the left side, various analysis types are available that can be inserted into the project schematic via drag-and-drop.
+Existing analyses can be linked, for example, to reuse the same geometry multiple times (see next figure).
+In this way, System B uses the same geometry as System A, while System D refers to the results of System C. The project interface can also display and edit parameters defined within individual modules (parameter set).

 [![Linked analyses with parameter set](media/02_Installation_erste_Schritte/verknuepfte_Analysen.en.png){width=800px}](media/02_Installation_erste_Schritte/verknuepfte_Analysen.en.png "Linked analyses with parameter set"){.glightbox}